Daniel-KM/Omeka-S-module-IiifServer/README.md

   Tiles can be created in two formats: Deep Zoom and Zoomify.
 [Deep Zoom Image] is a free proprietary format from Microsoft largely supported, and [Zoomify] is an old format that was largely supported by proprietary image softwares and free viewers, like the [OpenLayers Zoom].
+They are manageable by the module [Archive Repertory].

 Note about the display of tiled and simple images